MAG has been operating in Syria since 2016 to make land safe for populations affected by years of conflict.

 Syria is one of the world’s most conflict-affected countries and has witnessed extensive hostilities since the outbreak of civil war in 2011.
 Large parts of the country, including cities, have been devastated by explosive weapons.

 The conflict has a daily impact on the vast majority of the population, with poor and marginalised communities worst affected.
-It has directly caused the displacement of an estimated 6.2 million Syrians and the almost total breakdown of the economy, with roughly 70% living beneath the poverty line.
+It has directly caused the displacement of an estimated two million IDPs, who still reside in over 1,500 camps and informal settlements across north-west Syria.
+In north-east Syria, over 25,800 people remain in 193 emergency collective centres, the majority of which are closed-down schools (as of December 2024).

-The situation has led to significant numbers of accidents among returning populations and continues to prevent many others from returning to their homes, placing a strain on resources in other areas of the country.
-In 2020 the Landmine Monitor reported that there were more explosive accidents in Syria than in any other country in the world.
+The overall situation remains volatile.
+The presence of explosive contamination will lead to increased numbers of accidents among returning populations and will continue to prevent many others from returning to their homes, placing a strain on resources in other areas of the country.
+According to the Landmine Monitor, Syria had the second-highest number of casualties (933) in 2023, following Myanmar.
+In 2020, 2021, and 2022, Syria had the highest number of casualties.

 How we help